Top Online MBA Programs in Public Relations

 Why Should You Get an Online MBA in Public Relations?

 Public relations MBAs build written, verbal, and digital communication skills.
 Through coursework in strategic writing, public relations theory, and messaging, students learn how to communicate on behalf of organizations and companies.
 MBA in public relations programs train learners to communicate during crises, manage an organization’s reputation, and influence public opinion.

-In 2018, top-paying industries for public relations and fundraising managers included pharmaceutical and medicine manufacturing, computer manufacturing, and software publishing.
-According to the BLS, higher education was the industry with the largest number of public relations and fundraising managers.
+In 2020, top-paying industries for public relations and fundraising managers included computer manufacturing and courier and delivery services.
+According to the BLS, higher education employed the largest number of public relations and fundraising managers.